 - "Family-Friendly Policies: Another notable benefit of federal employment is family-friendly policies, including flexible work schedules, telecommuting, part-time jobs, and job sharing.
 Not to mention the fact that federal employees enjoy first priority and subsidies at a number of top-notch day care facilities."

 There is another important benefit of federal employment: extremely high job security.
-U.S. Bureau of Labor Statistics data show that the rate of "layoffs and discharges" in the federal workforce is just one-quarter of the rate in the private sector.18 Only about 1 in 5,000 federal nondefense workers is fired for poor performance each year.19
+U.S. Bureau of Labor Statistics data show that the rate of "layoffs and discharges" in the federal workforce is just one-quarter of the rate in the private sector.18 Just 1 in 200 federal civilian workers a year get fired for any reason, and just 1 in 1,000 in the senior executive service get fired a year.19

 It seems clear that federal wages and benefits have grown to excessive levels in recent years.
 But we can "market test" that proposition by looking at the worker quit rate—at what rate do workers voluntarily leave the federal government to take other jobs?
 It turns out that the quit rate in the federal government is only one-quarter the quit rate in the U.S. private sector.20 Federal workers know that they have a gold-plated compensation package and high job security, which is hard to match in the private market, and so they stay put.

 It is often assumed that the federal government should have the nation's highest-skilled workers, and that it should pay top dollar to get them.
 But federal hiring of the very best workers imposes an "opportunity cost" on the economy by drawing talented people away from higher-valued activities in the private sector.
 Unlike, say, France, where the best university graduates historically have gone into government, the United States has historically prospered because the best and brightest have flocked to places such as Silicon Valley.